aungphy0/Photos_Annotation/README.md

 - sudo pip3 install mysqlclient

 sudo pip3 install mysqlclient fails with mysql_config not found
-- sudo pip3 install libmysqlclient-dev
+- sudo pip3 install libmysqlclient-dev (or try the other one)
-Or
 - sudo apt-get install libmysqlclient-dev

 if still get error please try this